andyatkinson/andyatkinson.github.io/_posts/2024-05-28-top-5-postgresql-surprises-from-rails-developers.md

 If these topics interest you and you'd like to learn more, please consider buying my book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

 Thanks for reading!

+Also published at [Top Five PostgreSQL Surprises from Rails Developers](https://medium.com/pragmatic-programmers/top-five-postgresql-surprises-from-rails-developers-36d2b8734909) on the Pragmatic Programmers blog on Medium.